martinpihrt/OSPy-plugins/plugins/email_notifications/README.md

 Email Notifications Readme
 ====

 This plugin can send E-mails.
-For this plugin you need an E-mail smtp account as provider.
+For this plugin you need an E-mail SMTP account as provider.

 Plugin setup
 -----------
-* Check Send E-mail after power on for send email.
+* Check Send E-mail after power on for send E-mail.
   If checked sends E-mail into your E-mail address.

 * Check with log file.